New Bern Civitan Club

 Article IV: Meetings

-Regular meetings of the Club shall be held at 12:00 noon at a designated place.
+A minimum of three regular meetings of the Club per month shall be held at dates, times, and places designated by the Board of Directors.
 Special meetings may be held at such time and place as designated by the Board of Directors.

 The Board of Directors shall meet each month at a place and time designated by the President.
 Special meetings may be called at the discretion of the President or his designated representative, with notice to all available Officers and Directors.